-- Penelope drives an electric vehicle and has a $500 monthly car payment.
+- She drives an electric vehicle and has a $500 monthly car payment.

 - She still has $20,000 in student loan debt to pay off (sound familiar?).

-- Penelope and her partner are carrying around $2,000 in credit card debt.
+- She and her partner are carrying around $2,000 in credit card debt.

-Penelope wants to set her family up to live comfortably should anything happen to her.
-She makes a list of her family’s total income, savings and investments, debt (car, house, student loans, etc.), the amount of money she thinks the twins will need for school, and then she factors in the cost of her funeral.
+She wants to set her family up to live comfortably should anything happen to her, so she makes a list of her family’s total income, savings and investments, debt (car, house, student loans, etc.), the amount of money she thinks the twins will need for school, and then she factors in the cost of her funeral.

-Penelope and her partner decide that should Penelope die unexpectedly, her partner would need enough income replacement to get through five years.
-Using the information below, they determine that as policyholders they will need around $1,074,000 in coverage on Penelope’s life.
+Our hypothetical mom and her partner decide that should she die unexpectedly, her partner would need enough income replacement to get through five years.
+Using the information below, they determine that the amount of coverage they need is around $1,074,000.

 - Annual income: $160,000